Cloud migration guide

 Now let’s get going — onwards!

 Moving to Cloud is a team sport between Atlassian, Solution Partners, our Marketplace Partners, and most importantly: you.
-Within the Migration Center, we provide free tools, resources, and support to make sure you’re on the right path and your move is successful — starting with this guide.
+Within the Atlassian Migration Program, we provide free tools, resources, and support to make sure you’re on the right path and your move is successful — starting with this guide.

 Meet the team